The Worrying Trend of Trucking Accidents

 Trucking accidents are often complicated, contributed by many factors and potential causes.
 Those drivers who have ever been involved in trucking accidents will tell you, it can be very difficult to objectively evaluate the situation, more so if you have been injured or your vehicle has been damaged.
 It helps to talk to an Austin truck accident attorney, even if you don’t think you or the truck driver did anything wrong.

-If you’ve suffered injuries as a result of an accident involving a commercial truck, contact the attorneys at Byrd Davis Furman & Alden, LLP to schedule a free consultation.
+If you’ve suffered injuries as a result of an accident involving a commercial truck, contact the attorneys at Byrd Davis Alden & Henrichson, LLP to schedule a free consultation.